open-telemetry/community/docs/how-to-configure-new-repository.md

 * Automatically delete head branches: :heavy_check_mark:
   * (so that merged branches are not left lying around)

+**A note on discussions**: Discussions are disabled by default when creating a new repository.
+Maintainers may enable discussions, but in doing so take on the responsibility of moderating conversations in accordance with the [code of conduct](../code-of-conduct.md).
+Maintainers who enable discussions are encouraged to configure the discussion categories to suit their needs, e.g. by removing categories which overlap with issues.

 ### Collaborators and Teams

 * Every repository has three teams associated with it.
 Typically for the